On the worldsheet S matrix of the AdS3/CFT2 mixed-flux mirror model: Mirror theory

 Applying the scaling $p \to \frac{p}{T}$ and taking the limit of large string tension we obtain

+Following the standard notation used in literature the labels $L$ and $R$ stand for ``left'' and ``right'' representations, associated with $m=+1$ and $m=-1$ respectively (the origin of the name is that the corresponding excitations should be related to left- and right-movers in the dual CFT, see e.g.~\cite{Frolov:2023pjw}) for a recent discussion.

-Since the S-matrix elements for the scattering of particles in the different massive sectors (which are left-left, left-right, right-left and right-right) are defined up four overall dressing factors which are still unknown we can only compare our results with the ratios of the different S-matrix elements.
-The same argument applies to the massless excitations.
-By doing so at the leading order in $\frac{1}{T}$ we obtained a perfect agreement with the different S-matrix elements summarised in~\cite{Eden:2021xhe}: in particular it holds that
+The integrable bootstrap~\cite{Lloyd:2014bsa} fixes the S-matrix elements for the scattering of particles in the different massive sectors (which are left-left, left-right, right-left and right-right) up to four overall dressing factors; those in turn have to be fixed by more subtle consideration such as crossing and analyticity (the same argument applies to the massless excitations).
+To check the matching of the S~matrix up to the dressing factors we can consider the $1/T$ expansion of ratios of the type